WORLD’S COATING INNOVATOR™

 Super Therm® blocks the heat load falling onto the surface or material.
 If the material is unable to have the heat load into it, the atoms don’t heat up and therefore don’t expand.
 This in turn keeps the material stable and near the ambient temperature.
 No rapid temperature variations.

-As Super Therm® is tested to block 96.1% of total solar reflectance.
+As Super Therm® is tested to block most of the total solar heat including heat from 367 to 4 BTUs.
 Super Therm® is a flexible membrane with low permeability that can greatly reduce expansion and contraction of a roof (eliminate thermal shock) and prevent corrosion and surface deterioration.

 So if thermal contraction and expansion is a concern for you and you’re looking for better long term protection, consider Super Therm® energy saving cool ceramic coating.